matthew-richard/Hotspots/README.md

   - Feed
 - NewPostActivity

-An overview of all activities/fragments:
+An overview of all features in each activity/fragment:
 - LoginActivity:
   All new users are taken to this page in order to register/log in with an existing account
 - Main Activity: